shishkina/ice-cream-shop/README.md

 ### IN THIS REPOSITORY ARE THE FOLLOWING THINGS!

 - This beautiful readme ✨
-- An ice cream API, built with Express (`icecream-begin`)
+- An ice cream API, built with Express (`icecream-app-begin`)
-- That same ice cream API, this time with a React frontend (`icecream-final`)
+- That same ice cream API, this time with a React frontend (`icecream-app-final`)

 ### WE'RE GONNA DO SOME THINGS!